UniversalDependencies/docs/_ga-dep/nsubj.md

 cop(réitigh, Is)
 ~~~

-The head of an infinitive phrase can also be `nsubj' in a copula construction -- in Irish, the infinitive verb form is a verbal noun.
+The head of an infinitival phrase can also be `nsubj` in a copula construction -- in Irish, the infinitive verb form is a verbal noun.

 ~~~ conllx
 1	Ar	is	VERB	VERB	_	2	cop	_	_